Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricSetting.md

 # Remove-AzureRmServiceFabricSetting

 ## SYNOPSIS
-Remove one or multiple ServiceFabric setting from the cluster
+Remove one or multiple Service Fabric setting from the cluster.

 ## SYNTAX